One-Year Option B

 - May 2 - MBA Class of 2015 Graduation

-Orientation is a required program that takes place the week before classes begin.
-It is a critical part of the UF MBA experience that introduces you to the key areas of our program that are vital to your success.
+Orientation is a required program that takes place prior to the start of Summer B classes.
+Orientation is a critical part of the MBA experience that introduces you to the key areas of our program that are vital to your success inside and outside the classroom.
+Foundations Review is a one week refresher of the core business courses taken during your undergraduate academic career, and includes: Finance, Accounting, Economics, Statistics, Operations Management and Excel.
 You will meet your classmates, teammates, faculty, advisors and staff.
 Additionally, you will learn about the culture and traditions that make UF MBA great!

 What to expect